 Lithium Mining Stocks

-Rockwood Holdings was also a large player, but Albemarle acquired it several years ago.
+Rockwood Holdings was also a significant player, but Albemarle acquired it several years ago.
 These three businesses accounted for 85% of the world’s lithium market share.

-However, more recently China has entered the market in a big way.
+However, more recently, China has entered the market in a big way.
 For instance, Australia’s largest mine, the Greenbushes, is 51% controlled by China’s Tianqi Lithium and 49% owned by Albemarle.

 Here are the five largest lithium-mining businesses:

-- Tianqi Lithium
+3. Tianqi Lithium

-- Jiangxi Ganfeng Lithium
+4. Jiangxi Ganfeng Lithium

 Lithium Mining Stock: Sociedad Quimica Y Minera de Chile (SQM)

 The company also has about half the market share in potassium nitrate and is the world’s largest producer of iodine.
-These three industries ought to benefit from the ongoing trends toward electric vehicles, increased crop production and healthcare spending.
+These three industries should benefit from the ongoing trends toward electric vehicles, increased crop production, and healthcare spending.

 The company has a long-term contract with Chile to extract 414,000 metric tons of lithium through 2030.

 Lithium Battery Stocks

-- LG Chem
+4. LG Chem

-- A123 Systems
+10. A123 Systems LLC

 Lithium Battery Stock: Panasonic (PCRFY)

-This benefits safety (when one division does poorly, other divisions can often make up the shortfall) but it can also dilute the growth potential a “pure play” lithium battery maker might have.
+This benefits safety (when one division does poorly, other divisions can often make up the shortfall), but it can also dilute the growth potential a “pure play” lithium battery maker might have.

-Lithium Battery Stock: Tesla
+Lithium Battery Stock: Toshiba Corporation (TOSBF)

 The Best Lithium Stocks

-When you look across the publicly traded lithium market it’s hard to find a “pure play” lithium stock.
-Even among the lithium producers, each one has separate and important operations in other areas.
+When you look across the publicly traded lithium market, it’s hard to find a “pure play” lithium stock.
+Even among the lithium producers, each has separate and essential operations in other areas.

 Lithium is here to stay.
 There’s a reason that it has gained popularity, especially in the last decade.
-It’s a versatile metal that has afforded tremendous improvements in how we work, communicate and get around.
+It’s a versatile metal that has significantly improved how we work, communicate and get around.

 “Obvious prospects for physical growth in a business do not translate into obvious profits for investors.”